krizmak/funcvalid/README.md

 This package provides a functional style API to validating data.
 It's type safe, meaning that a lot of possible errors are already detected at compile time, not runtime.

 The basic idea is that validators for any datatype are just functions that return an error or nil.

+If you want to construct your own validator, you can:

-Parametrized validators can be constructed by a functional technic called curried functions.
+- construct parametrized validators with a technic called curried functions in functional programming, see https://medium.com/@meeusdylan/function-currying-in-go-a88672d6ebcf
-It's easy to create is-validators by uncurrying exisiting validators.
+- create is-validators (validator without parameters) by uncurrying exisiting validators
-It's easy to construct new validator functions from the existing ones, by using special validators that combine other validators, that's the approach to build validators for your complex types (e.g. structs, maps).
+- construct new validator functions from the existing ones, by using special validators that combine other validators (like And, Or, Not).
+That's the approach to build validators for your complex types (e.g. structs, maps).

 ## Installation